The first mate shouted, "The cannons be ready, Captain!"

 The nerdy jokes I treasure span the academic spectrum, much like my own interests.

 My proclivity for editing arose from a lifelong love of reading and writing.
 I spent a significant portion of my formative years writing and editing simply because I enjoyed it.
-The progression from penning short stories in notebooks to running school literary magazines and volunteering to write and edit educational materials for non-profit organizations was as natural to me as breathing, and—just as with breathing—it never occurred to me to turn it into a career.
+The progression from penning short stories in notebooks to running school literary magazines and volunteering to write and edit educational materials for non-profit organizations was as natural to me as breathing.
+However, just as with breathing, it never occurred to me to turn it into a career.

-Besides, I also loved math and science and foreign languages.
+Besides, I also loved math, science, and foreign languages.
 What was a girl to do?

 Two kittens are on a slanted surface.
 Which one slides to the bottom first?